Kansas vacation rental tax guide

 Short-term rental hosts in Kansas may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Kansas Department of Revenue.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

 Yes.
-Many short-term rental hosts in Kansas file several state and local lodging tax returns every year.
+Numerous short-term rental hosts in Kansas file several state and local lodging tax returns every year.
 For many, filing solutions such as MyLodgeTax can relieve this burden.